-Separation Agreements: Separation Agreements create a “Mutually Acceptable and Durable Agreement”.
-A Separation that leads to divorce should be viewed as a problem-solving process: Think about it as if your house has just burnt down: everyone needs a new place to live, new household items are necessary, many documents have been lost, tensions are high, the kids need to be cared for, and everyone is experiencing emotional trauma.
-It is important to seek professional help during this time of need and Easterling Law is prepared to help you put the pieces back together.
+Separation Agreements create a “Mutually Acceptable and Durable Agreement.”
+A separation that leads to divorce should be viewed as a problem-solving process.
+Think about it as if your house has just burnt down — everyone needs a new place to live, new household items are necessary, many documents have been lost, finances are uncertain, tensions are high, the kids need to be cared for, and everyone is experiencing emotional trauma.
+It is important to seek professional help during this time of need and Easterling Family Law is prepared to help you put the pieces back together.

-During the year separation, or even before the parties separate, a Separation Agreement can be finalized.
-This process can be handled outside of court, or filed with the court if the parties are unable to come to an agreement.
-This separation will include the following issues if they apply:
+During the year separation, or even before the parties separate, a separation agreement can be finalized.
+This process can be handled outside of court, or filed with the court.
+The separation agreement will address the following issues if, they apply:

 - Child custody